mikeizbicki/cmc-csci040/topic_00_HTML/README.md

     1. [Install VSCodium](https://vscodium.com/).
         VSCodium is the open source version of [Microsoft's VSCode](https://code.visualstudio.com/Download).
-        The only difference is that VSCode contains additional tracking plugins that allows Microsoft to monitor what you do and run code on your computer, which.
+        The only difference is that VSCode contains additional tracking plugins that allows Microsoft to monitor what you do and run code on your computer.
+        If you already have VSCode installed, you may use that instead.

+    1. Install git.

+        1. (Non-windows users)
+            Go to <https://git-scm.com/install/> and follow the instructions for your OS.
+            VSCodium will automatically be integrated with git after the install.

+        1. (Windows-users)
+            You will need to follow some special steps to integrate git with VSCodium.
+            Find instructions for installing and configuring with VSCodium at on [this stackoverflow question](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994).

     1. [Install Firefox](https://www.mozilla.org/en-US/exp/firefox/new/).
         Chome/Safari/Internet Explorer are not acceptable alternatives for this class.
+        We will be doing things with firefox that do not work with these other browsers.

     1. Install and enable the following Firefox plugins: